 A. Hogan had website comments and J. Brady is meeting webmaster on May 10th .

-Action: J. Brady to oversee: Fill-in box box for members; deactivate page that is not working; stop page before organization/affiliate and replace with a button to one or the other; add button to lead to PayPal; design one page for organizational membership and one page for affiliate membership; question a pop-up to identify status of membership so potential members know if they are an ICPAN member already ; Webmaster to call the Widget Company about blocking out a country: set up email address apart from personal email for Membership Chair; test PayPal with A. Hogan.
+Action: J. Brady to oversee: Fill-in box box for members; deactivate page that is not working; stop page before organization/affiliate and replace with a button to one or the other; add button to lead to PayPal; design one page for organizational membership and one page for affiliate membership; question a pop-up to identify status of membership so potential members know if they are an ICPAN member already ; Webmaster contacted the Widget Company about software option for blocking out a country: this is not possible without incurring expense.
+Membership Chair will set up new email address for Membership queries; Chair will test PayPal functionality when pages have been rebuilt.

-Action: J. Brady, A. Hogan, M. Bumpstead and Webmaster to write a disclaimer that if you join ICPAN as an affiliate and the potential member is already an ICPAN member because their country is an organizational member, then the disclaimer would indicate the following as an example: “That I understand that if my National Organization is a member of ICPAN, my affiliate membership dues will be considered a donation to ICPAN and be non-refundable.”
+Action: J. Brady, A. Hogan, M. Bumpstead and Webmaster to include a disclaimer that if joining ICPAN as an affiliate when the potential member is already in an ICPAN member country is an organizational member.
+Disclaimer would indicate the following as an example: “I understand that if my National Organization is a member of ICPAN, my affiliate membership dues will be considered a donation to ICPAN and be non-refundable.”

-6. Conference UpdateNeed logistics to fall in place.
-Pre-conference workshop by J. Forrum and J. BradyDenise to organize speakers.
-Are we registering people for the preconference workshop?
-Discuss this as a committee.
-Need to give PCO registration and then the next steps about instructions to the registrants.
-Requirements will suggest that novice writers must bring written material that is in progress.

-Action: A. Winter, J. Forum and Deniseto co-ordinate pre-conference workshop information and process.
+6. Conference Update

+Chair and Education Chair reporting.
+Needing logistical planning to move forward now.
+ICPAN Conference Chair provided 2 draft documents on logistics planning as requested by Chair just prior to meeting today: Plans still require organising committee review and action by 2017 Conference Chair in order to finalise pre-conference delegate opportunity plans.

+Pre-conference writing workshop given by J. Odom-Forrem and J. Brady; P, Forran and D. O’Brien leading speaker development workshop.
+Website registration allows delegates to sign up for both preconference workshops.
+ICPAN Conference Chair responsible to work with workshop presenters and hospital visit representatives to coordinate final plans and direct PCO on instructions to be sent to all respective pre-conference activity registrants.

+Action: S. Querruel to finalise hospital tour logistics with AU committee and PCO, and attend to report plans at next BOD meeting.

+Action: S. Querruel to co-ordinate pre-conference workshop delegate instructions with the presenters and PCO now, and attend to report plans at next BOD meeting.

 7. Poster Review Plans